TalkEcon/GraphStyle/README.md

 4. Open `graph.R`
     1. Point working directory to the unzipped file by using `setwd`.
-    2. If you did not install `Source Han Sans`, replace `Source Han Sans Normal` with the one you would like to use (not recommended since it will create inconsistency).
+    2. If you did not install `Source Han Sans`, replace `Source Han Sans Normal` with the one you would like to use (not recommended since it will create inconsistency between graphs).
     3. Execute it.

-5. Check if the outputs are consistent with the following graphs.
+5. Check if the outputs look the same with the following graphs.

     1. `rice_price.svg`